thomasWeise/texgit_tex/README.md

 In your LaTeX document, you first can define requests to load files from `git` repositories.
 During your first LaTeX compilation, these requests just evaluate to dummy results.
 They are, however, stored in that `aux` file of your project, say `article.aux`.
-Then you execute `python3 -m texgit.aux article` (pretty much as you would execute `bibtex article` for building a bibliography).
+Then you execute `python3 -m texgit.run article` (pretty much as you would execute `bibtex article` for building a bibliography).
 This Python package will then perform the actual `git` requests and update the `aux` file.
 In your next LaTeX pass, you can now access the contents of these files.
 This process is described in detail in the [documentation](https://thomasweise.github.io/texgit_tex/texgit.pdf).